 WEE can lead to more serious, life-threatening symptoms like inflammation of the brain (encephalitis), seizures, and

-coma.
+.
 These serious symptoms are more common in infants and older adults.

 Copyright © Nucleus Medical Media, Inc.

 In addition to taking your medical history and doing a physical exam, your doctor will ask you: What kind of symptoms you are experiencingWhere you have been living or travelingWhether you have been exposed to mosquitoes

 Your doctor may need to test your bodily fluids.
 This can be done with: Blood testsCerebrospinal fluid tests

 to evaluate the fluid that surrounds the brain and spinal cord